lrhn/dep-pkgspec/DEP-pkgspec.md

 - Allowing extra white-space in the format at the start and end of a line and around the `=`.
 This allows, for example, aligning entries, but requires defining "whitespace" and (very) slightly increases the complexity of the parser.
 It's not necessary, but might be convenient.
 Just accepting space and tab is likely sufficient for most users, but it's also annoying to have other white-space characters not allowed if they are not visually distinguishable from allowed spaces.

 - A tool only looks for the `pkgspec.txt` file next to the entry point.
 It may be useful if the tool checks the parent directory as well, recursively, so that there is no need for extra pkgspec-files when running files in a sub-directory.
 This mainly makes sense for local files, so it could be done only if the entry-point is a file: URI.
 This still takes extra time in the case where there is no file in any higher-level directory, and the search reaches the root directory.
 Some file systems may have networked directories in the parent path, even if the current directory is on local disk, making the extra lookup potentially more expensive.
-If it's possible to do without this feature, I'd try without it at first.
-It can be added later.
+If the goal is to be able to run `dart program.dart` on any dart file in a package without extra symlinks and without extra duplicates of the package-spec file, then recursive lookup is likely necessary.

 - Add sections like in Windows ini-files.
 A section is begun by a line like `[section name]` and reaches until the next section or the end of the file.
 Sections have no influence on resolution, but can allow tools that create or manipulate the pkgspec file to tag specific entries in the file.
 The same behavior can be achieved using recognizable comments (like in the first example above), but if the feature is useful, it is safer to have it supported explicitly instead of hacking it up using meaningful comments.
 Parsers that are uninterested in sections can treat a line starting with `[` as a comment.
 A `[` character is not valid in a path segment, so using it for comments is not ambiguous.